 - exposure to cold

 Myxedema crisis is a medical emergency.
-Once suspected, TSH and T4 levels will be checked right away.
+Once suspected, TSH and T4 levels need to be checked right away.
 Treatment can begin as soon as possible.
 The initial diagnosis often relies on the physical examination.

-Emergency medical personnel will look out for other features of severe hypothyroidism such as:
+Emergency medical personnel will look out for other features of severe hypothyroidism like:

 - dry skin